 Remember back in February when Facebook was awarded United States Patent 7669123 for Social Networking?
 Remember how little sense that made?
 Well, our friends at the United States Patents and Trademarks Office have set the bar for stupidity even higher.
 Friends, I give you USPTO example # 7,739,139 of not understanding what a patent is, or even what a patent is supposed to be for.

 Let’s start with the basics.
 Again.
 In general, software patents are a very bad idea.
-The say almost nothing and stifle rather than encourage innovation and development.
+They tend to say almost nothing and stifle rather than encourage innovation and development.
 They don’t generally describe anything unique, which is supposed to be a tenet of what patents are for.
 Amazon 7739139 is no exception, and in describing something so obvious 7739139 is just . . . well, judge for yourself:

 To start, let me state again that I’m not an attorney.
 But I’ve dealt with Intellectual Property for a very long time, successfully defended against a trademark infringement claim over my software Uninstall for Windows, and advise companies on Intellectual Property.
 From a layperson’s perspective, I get this stuff.